centreon/centreon-engine/doc/user/configuration/basics/timeperiods.rst

 Timeperiods and Daylight Savings Time (DST)
 ===========================================

-Timezones can be defined at global, host, service or contact level and timeperiods handle them properly along with DST changes.
-There are however some edge cases with some timeranges around DST changes.
+Timezones can be defined at global, host, service or contact level.
+There are however some edge cases with timeranges around DST changes.

 The behavior of timeranges which either start or end during DST 'gap' (forward change) or 'overlap' (backward change) is operating-system